jbferet/prospect/paper/paper.md

 automatically loaded with the package.
 Multiple functions in the package `prospect` expect a variable `SpecPROSPECT` as input.
 `SpecPROSPECT_FullRange` is used as default value for this input variable.
-Simulated spectral spectral characteristics, including spectral domain, sampling and sensor-specific spectral response can be derived from `SpecPROSPECT_FullRange`.
+Simulated spectral characteristics, including spectral domain, sampling and sensor-specific spectral response can be derived from `SpecPROSPECT_FullRange`.

 The function `PROSPECT` identifies the version to be used: PROSPECT-D is used